 Sydney’s Spectacular Beaches: Bondi Beach:

-Bondi is undisputably one of Sydney’s signature places.
-Bondi beaches represents not only the perfect Pacific waves and soft golden sand, it is also a place of great vibes waiting for visitors every day.
+Bondi is indisputably one of Sydney’s signature places.
+Bondi beaches represent not only the perfect Pacific waves and soft golden sand, but it is also a place of great vibes waiting for visitors every day.

 Bondi and the surrounding suburb holding the same name is a popular location including Bondi Junction and North Bondi in Eastern Suburbs.

-It is also an important point within the six kilometers long Bondi to Coogee Coastal Walk.
-This scenic walking trail is every year enhanced by the Sculpture by the Sea outdoor exhibition performing art works from local artist.
+It is also an important point within the six kilometres long Bondi to Coogee Coastal Walk.
+This scenic walking trail is every year enhanced by the Sculpture by the Sea outdoor exhibition performing artworks from the local artist.

 Sydney’s Spectacular Beaches: Manly Beach:

 Manly Beach is one of Sydney’s premier beaches.
-Belonging among the Northern Beaches it is located in the Sydney’s suburb of Manly where the stretch of Northern Beaches actually starts, going all the way up to Palm Beach.
+Belonging among the Northern Beaches it is located in tydney’s suburb of Manly where the stretch of Northern Beaches actually starts, going all the way up to Palm Beach.

 The beach is divided into three sections, which are South Steyne, North Steyne and Queenscliff.
 One of the Australia’s most famous surfing beaches was named by Captain Arthur Phillip as he was impressed by the behaviour of the Aboriginal population in the area.